Grip (raven): Life in London

 Grip was a female common raven (Corvus corax), hatched in England c.
 1839.
 Charles Dickens may have been considering including a raven as a character in his novel Barnaby Rudge as early as 1839.
-After he announced to his neighbours that he had a fancy for ravens, Grip was discovered in a "modest retirement" in London by Frederick Ash and gifted to Dickens.
+After he announced to his neighbours that he had a fancy for ravens, Grip was discovered in a "modest retirement" in London by Frederick Ash and given to Dickens.

 Dickens named the raven Grip and she lived with the Dickens family at 1 Devonshire Terrace, in Marylebone near Regent's Park.
 The earliest mention of Grip was in a letter from Dickens to his friend Daniel Maclise on 13 February 1840 in which he joked, "I love nobody here but the Raven, and I only love him because he seems to have no feeling in common with anybody."

 Grip was treated as a family pet in the Dickens household, allowed to roam freely like a cat or a dog.
 She grew to be 18 inches in length and her wingspan was at least 25 inches.

 She was a talking bird and knew several phrases, her favourite being "halloa old girl".
 She may have also used some of the phrases that were used by the character Grip in Dickens's Barnaby Rudge, including "Polly, put the kettle on, we'll all have tea"; "keep up your spirits", and "Bow, wow, wow".

-She buried halfpence (see halfpennies) and cheese in the garden outside the house.
+She buried halfpence and cheese in the garden outside the house.
 In a letter to Angela Burdett-Coutts, Dickens related how the bird had also buried several raw potatoes, a brush, and a large hammer that was thought to have been stolen from a carpenter.

 Grip was known to "hector horses, pets and children in the Dickens household".
 She terrorized the Dickens family dog, a Newfoundland, stealing his dinner from under him, and once gave a "nasty bite" to the man who tended the horses.
 Grip also bit the ankles of the children.
 After an incident where Grip bit one of the children, Catherine Dickens insisted that the raven live in the shed.
 Thereafter, Grip slept in the carriage house, "generally on horseback".

 Grip used her beak to rip off sections of painted surfaces - typical corvid behaviour.
 The family's carriage was among her targets.